darktable-org/dtdocs/content/overview/supported-file-formats.md

 With the exception of Fujifilm X-Trans cameras, darktable does not decode images from cameras with non-Bayer sensors (e.g. Sigma cameras with the Foveon X3 sensor).

-# ldr image files
+# other image files

-darktable natively reads “ordinary” images in JPEG, 8-bit/16-bit PNG and 8-bit/16-bit TIFF format.
+darktable natively reads “ordinary” images in JPEG, 8-bit/16-bit PNG and 8-bit/16-bit TIFF format, as well as 16-bit/23-bit floating poing TIFF formats.
 JPEG2000 is also supported if the required libraries are present at compile time.
-Similarly, if darktable was compiled with GraphicsMagick support, there are further supported formats, such as GIF, Dicom DCM, additional exotic TIFF formats, and some of Sun's “portable xyz-map” family.
+Similarly, if darktable was compiled with GraphicsMagick support, there are further supported formats, such as GIF, Dicom DCM, additional "exotic" TIFF formats, and some of Sun's “portable xyz-map” family.

-# hdr image files

-darktable reads high dynamic range images in OpenEXR, RGBE and PFM formats.
+darktable also reads high dynamic range images in OpenEXR, RGBE and PFM formats.